ruilung/ansible_script/README.md

 # ansible_script
+for user didn't need to know how to use ansible. just execute a simple script and interactive with menu.

 inventory
 --------
-ansible inventory file
-contain host ip and group
-script will use groupname to make select menu and then reload nginx
+a example for ansible inventory. contain host ip and **group**. script will use groupname to make select menu and then reload nginx.

 ngxreload.yaml
 --------
-ansible playbook (yaml file)
-check nginx file and reload nginx with giving group
+ansible playbook (yaml file). check nginx file and reload nginx with giving groupname

 ngx_reload.sh
 ----------
-main part

-execute this.
+**execute this.**

-choose group we want nginx to reload
+choose group we want server with nginx to reload